Syrve/front.api.doc/v6/en/CashRegisters.md

     }
 }
 ```
 By clicking «Complete» in the new device dialog (*Syrve Office > Equipment Settings*), you invoke [`ICashRegisterFactory.Create()`](https://syrve.github.io/front.api.sdk/v6/html/M_Resto_Front_Api_Devices_ICashRegisterFactory_Create.htm)which would add a new FCR to the list of equipment.
-After that, SyrveRMS can communicate with the external FCR—send commands and receive responses.
+After that, Syrve Office can communicate with the external FCR—send commands and receive responses.

 ![CreateCashRegister]({{ site.baseurl }}/img/cashRegister/createCashRegister.png)